 Based in the UK, this organization targets asylum seekers in Europe who can’t afford basic hygienic products.
 “For too long, periods have been seen as secret, impolite and disgusting, and this has led to too many women and girls suffering through them in silence” a representative told Her Agenda.
 “It is outrageous that these women are not given the items they so desperately need.
 Many resort to using toilet paper, scraps of fabric, or nothing at all.”

 Bloody Good Period encourages individuals to contribute by donating or by starting the conversation.
 “No one is saying you need to overshare, but check yourself and make sure you call out anyone (and yourself) for period-shaming.
 The more we allow people to shut their minds to this, the worse the situation will become.”
-The organization also assists in helping people start their own collections.
+The organization also assists in helping people